How to celebrate your uniqueness and stop comparing yourself to other moms

 How did we learn?
 From our own mothers, relatives, and friends, and there were lots of magazine articles about motherhood and parenting and television programs portraying family life.
 Most of those portrayals showed healthy, vibrant, active, happy, and engaged moms.
 Or, at least those were the ones that stood out.

-When you’re questioning if you’re doing it right and comparing yourself to other moms, you look around at others – and at pictures of mothers – and think your life “should” look like that.
+When you’re questioning if you’re doing it right, you look around at others – and at pictures of mothers – and think your life “should” look like that.
 And oftentimes we assume all the other mothers around us are perfect too.
 (Well, all except for the ones who ended up on Dr. Phil or Jerry Springer!)
 For those of us in midlife, we compared our lives/our parenting with those that we saw in magazines and on tv.

 And now, with the internet, there is even much more to compare ourselves with/against.
 Although, I do have to say that there is positive movement towards more inclusive and realistic portrayals of girls, women, and mothers, but I think those may be overlooked, while the so-called “perfect” versions are given more attention.